 Welcome to the San Diego International Law Journal ("SDILJ ") website.
-The SDILJ is a student-run academic journal devoted entirely to articles addressing pertinent and pressing issues of international and comparative law which is published semiannually.
-The SDILJbegan in 1999 in order to provide a forum for international, comparative, and foreign legal scholarship.
-The journal solicits academic and practical submissions written on a broad range of issues by professors, practitioners, judges, politicians, and LLM students from throughout the world.
+The SDILJ is a student-run academic journal devoted to publishing articles addressing pertinent issues of international and comparative law that is published biannually.
+The SDILJ was created in 1999 to provide a forum for international, comparative, and foreign legal scholarship.
+The journal solicits academic and practical submissions written by professors, practitioners, judges, politicians, and LLM students from throughout the world.

-As a journal that is published in San Diego, an American hub for global activity, international legal developments are particularly relevant to our community.
-The SDILJencourages submissions pertaining to US-Mexico relations, the environment, immigration, investment, trade and the law of the sea as well as other topics regarding current international legal issues.
+As a journal based in San Diego, a hub of international trade, technology, and tourism located only miles away from the busiest land border crossing in the world, international legal developments are particularly relevant to our community.
+The SDILJ encourages submissions pertaining to US-Mexico relations, the environment, immigration, armed conflict, trade, maritime issues, and many other topics of interest in international law.

 Selection to the SDILJ is highly competitive.
-Members are chosen based on successful completion of the SDILJ annual writing competition.
-Currently, the SDILJ consists of 70 provisional members and 17 editors.
-First-year members are required to write a 40-page comment, as well as provide assistance to the editorial board through research and cite-checking.
+Provisional members are selected by the SDILJ Editorial Board, based upon the results of the annual writing competition.
+Currently, the SDILJ consists of 33 provisional members and 15 editors.
+First-year members are required to write a 40-page Comment on a novel topic of international law, as well as provide assistance to the editorial board through research and cite-checking.

 Thank you for visiting and please enjoy the rest of the site!